munificent/craftinginterpreters/book/jumping-back-and-forth.md

 breakpoint, the `ip` in our VM, or the line number in an error message.

 Adding branching control flow like if and switch doesn't add any more to this.
-Even if the marker points inside a branch, we can still tell we are.
+Even if the marker points inside a branch, we can still tell where we are.

 Once you add function calls, you need something more.
 You could have paused the first computer in the middle of a function, but that function may be called from